zantis/zed/docs/src/assistant/configuration.md

 #### OpenAI Custom Models {#openai-custom-models}

 The Zed Assistant comes pre-configured to use the latest version for common models (GPT-3.5 Turbo, GPT-4, GPT-4 Turbo, GPT-4o, GPT-4o mini).
-If you wish to use alternate models, perhaps a preview release or a dated model release or you wish to control the request parameters you can do so by adding the following to your Zed `settings.json`:
+If you wish to use alternate models, perhaps a preview release or a dated model release, you can do so by adding the following to your Zed `settings.json`:

 ```json
 {